Singularities of Hermitian-Yang-Mills connections and Harder-Narasimhan-Seshadri filtrations: Preliminaries

 Combining the above two results, given any reflexive sheaf $\F$, there is a double filtration by reflexive subsheaves

 and

 such that the successive quotients $\F_{i, j}/\F_{i, j-1}$ are torsion free and stable, and moreover the slope of these quotients is constant when $i$ is fixed, and strictly decreasing when $i$ increases.
-This is called the \emph{Harder-Narasimhan-Seshadri filtration} of $\F$, and we emphasize again that only the associated graded object $Gr^{HNS}(\F)$ is uniquely determined by $\F$.
+This is called the \emph{Harder-Narasimhan-Seshadri filtration} of $\F$, and we emphasize again that this filtration is not unique in general but the double dual of the associated graded object $(Gr^{HNS}(\F))^{**}$ is uniquely determined by $\F$.

 \

 One can ask what is the analogue of a canonical Hermitian metric structure on a general $\F$.
 For semistable vector bundles on projective manifolds, the following is proved by Kobayashi \cite{Kobayashi}, using Hermitian-Yang-Mills flow.
 This is sufficient for our purpose, but we also mention that the result has been generalized to all compact K\"ahler manifolds by Jacob \cite{Jacob1}.